 Take the enrollment form to your high school guidance counselor to complete Section 2 (For High School Counselors’ Use Only section), verifying high school and college minimum requirements for participation.
 Submit the completed enrollment form to the Greenville Technical College Admissions Office located in the Admissions and Registration Center at McAlister Square or to Student Services at the Brashier, Benson, or Northwest campuses.
 If you are enrolling in classes at a Greenville County Schools career center, submit your paperwork at the center.
 Submit your SAT/ACT scores or take our placement exam.
 These scores are used to qualify you for college classes.
 Detailed score requirements are included with the requirements information.
 Register for classes with an advisor in the Academic Advising Center at the Admissions and Registration Center in McAlister Square or at the Brashier, Benson, or Northwest campuses.
 Pay applicable tuition and fees.

-If you need to request an exception for participation in the Early College program, use the Exception Request form included in the enrollment packet.
+If you need to request an exception for participation in the Early College program, use the Exception Request form.
 Requests are not guaranteed and will be granted at the college’s discretion.